fleetdm/fleet/articles/enforce-disk-encryption.md

 * Removing enforcement (pending): the host will receive the MDM command to remove the disk encryption profile when the host comes online.

-* Failed: hosts that are failed to enforce disk encryption.
+* Failed: hosts that failed to enforce disk encryption.

 You can click each status to view the list of hosts for that status.